1924 Summer Olympics: Demonstration sports

+Jeux de L’Enfance

+The Jeux de L’Enfance, a program of youth sports competitions and activities, were held by Olympic organizers alongside the Games in cooperation with the YMCA.
+The following future Olympic sports were exhibited:

 Venues

 Seventeen sports venues were used in the 1924 Summer Olympics.
 Stade de Colombes served as the final venue for the 1938 FIFA World Cup between Italy and Hungary.

 Participating nations

 A total of 44 nations were represented at the 1924 Games.
 Germany was still absent, having not been invited by the Organizing Committee.
-China (although it did not compete), Ecuador, Ireland, Lithuania, and Uruguay attended the Olympic Games for the first time, while the Philippines competed for first time in an Olympic Games as a nation (though it first participated in the 1900 Summer Olympic Games, also in this city).
+China (although it did not compete), Ecuador, Ireland, Lithuania, and Uruguay attended the Olympic Games for the first time, while the Philippines competed for first time in an Olympic Games as a nation (though it first participated in the 1900 Summer Olympic Games).
 Latvia and Poland also attended the Summer Olympic Games for the first time (having both appeared earlier at the 1924 Winter Olympics in Chamonix).

+The 1924 Olympics saw a return of the following nations: Austria, Bulgaria, Cuba, Haiti, Hungary, Mexico, Romania and Turkey.

+At the time, Australia, New Zealand, Canada, South Africa and Ireland were all dominions of the British Empire.
+India was also part of British Empire, but was not a dominion.
+For other sovereign states (i.e. United States, France, Brazil, Japan, etc) and the international community as a whole (i.e League of Nations) the term dominion, used internally in the British Empire, was very ambiguous, meaning "something between a colony and state".
+It was only years later with the Statute of Westminster 1931 that this ambiguity would be dispelled.

+And Philippines was an unincorporated territory and commonwealth of the United States.